Samuel-Fikre/Easy-Copy/README.md

-# Astawash - Quick Account Copy
+# Astawash - Ethiopian Bank Account Quick Copy

-A Flutter app that provides a convenient way for Ethiopian CBE Bank users to copy their account numbers through Android Quick Settings.
+A Flutter app that provides a convenient way to store and quickly copy Ethiopian bank account numbers through Android Quick Settings.
+Perfect for merchants, freelancers, or anyone who frequently needs to share their bank account numbers.

 ## Features

-✅ Store Account Number
+✨ **Smart Account Management**
+- Store multiple bank accounts
+- Edit or delete saved accounts
+- Supports all Ethiopian banks
-- Securely save your CBE bank account number
+- Smart account number format hints for major banks
-- Update it anytime through the app

-✅ Quick Settings Tile
+- Autocomplete bank name selection

+🔄 **Quick Settings Integration**
-- Access your account number from Android's Quick Settings panel
+- One-tap account number copy from Quick Settings
-- One-tap copy functionality
+- Automatic copy for single accounts
+- Selection dialog for multiple accounts
 - Works even when the app is closed

-✅ Secure & Lightweight
+🎨 **Modern Material Design**
+- Clean and intuitive interface
+- Material You theming
+- Smooth animations
+- Responsive layout

+🔒 **Privacy & Security**
-- Works offline - No internet required
+- Works completely offline
+- No internet permission required
-- Small app size - Minimal memory usage
-- Secure local storage using SharedPreferences
+- Secure local storage
+- No sensitive data transmission

+## Supported Banks

+The app includes smart account number format hints for:
+- Commercial Bank of Ethiopia (CBE)
+- Dashen Bank
+- Awash Bank

+And supports all other Ethiopian banks including:
+- Abyssinia Bank
+- Birhan Bank
+- Nib Bank
+- United Bank
+- Wegagen Bank
+- Oromia Bank
+- Zemen Bank
+- And any custom bank entry

 ## Installation

-1. Download the APK from the releases section
+1. Download the latest APK from the [releases](https://github.com/Samuel-Fikre/Astawash/releases) section
-2. Install on your Android device
+2. Install on your Android device (Android 5.0 or later)
-3. Open the app and enter your CBE account number
+3. Grant permission to display over other apps when prompted
-4. Enable the Quick Settings tile:
+4. Add the Quick Settings tile:
-   - Swipe down to open Quick Settings
+   - Swipe down twice to open Quick Settings
    - Tap the edit (pencil) icon
-   - Find "Copy Account" and drag it to active tiles
+   - Find "Copy Account" and drag it to your active tiles

 ## Usage

-1. First Time Setup:
+### Adding Bank Accounts
-   - Open the app
+1. Open the app
+2. Select or type your bank name
-   - Enter your CBE account number
+3. Enter your account number
-   - Tap "Save Account Number"
+4. Tap "Add Bank Account"

-2. Quick Copy:
+### Quick Copying
-   - Swipe down to open Quick Settings
+- **Single Account**: Just tap the Quick Settings tile to copy
-   - Tap the "Copy Account" tile
+- **Multiple Accounts**: Tap the tile and select the account to copy

-   - Your account number is now in the clipboard!
+### Managing Accounts
+- **Edit**: Tap the edit icon on any account to modify it
+- **Delete**: Tap the delete icon to remove an account
+- **Add More**: You can add multiple accounts from the same or different banks

 ## Development

-This project is built with Flutter.
-To set up the development environment:
+### Prerequisites
+- Flutter 3.0 or higher
+- Android Studio / VS Code
+- Android SDK

+### Setup
 1. Clone the repository:
 ```bash
 git clone https://github.com/Samuel-Fikre/Astawash.git